GRAAL-Research/deepparse/docs/source/index.rst

 **********

 The following table presents the accuracy on the 20 countries we used during training for both our models but for noisy and incomplete data.
-We didn't test on the other 41 countries since we did not train and results were even lower.
+We didn't test on the other 41 countries since we did not train on them and the results would most likely be even lower.

 > We are working on better model for noisy data.